 History- The Romans

 PSHE- Getting on and falling out

 Music- Singing and playing instruments

 Remember to keep up with your reading and sign your diary!

 Diaries must be in school everyday and homework returned every Friday.

-PE is every Wednesday and Thursday so make sure that you have the right kit.
+PE is every Tuesday and swimming is every Friday so make sure that you have the right kit.